This page offers information about facilities and special provisions for disabled visitors.

 Disabled parking places

-- Jan Luykenstraat, outside no. 4
+- Jan Luykenstraat, outside no. 4, two disabled parking places

 - Q-Park Museumplein.
 Use the entrance at Van Baerlestraat 33b.
 There are two disabled parking places on Level -1.
 When leaving the car park, use the exit marked Van Gogh Museum.
 The Rijksmuseum is approximately 500 metres from this exit.